-If you know that your home is not secure or safe, or if you have been advised by the Department of Emergency Management (D.E.M) to evacuate, go to the nearest Emergency Shelter.
+If you know that your home is not secure or safe, or if you have been advised by the relevant authorities to evacuate, go to the nearest Emergency Shelter.

-Bring the following items to the Shelter for your health and comfort:-
+Bring the following items to the Shelter for your health and comfort: -

-- 1. BLANKET
+- BLANKET

 - 2. PILLOW

-- 3. COT OR SLEEPING BAG
+- COT OR SI FEPING BAG.

-- 4. FLASH LIGHT PORTABLE RADIO AND BATTERIES
+- 4. FLASHLIGHT PORTABLE RADIO AND BATTERIES

-- 5. MEDICATION
+- MEDICATION

 - 6. SPECIAL FOODS (Diet, Baby Food etc.)

-- 7. DIAPERS AND OTHER BABY NEEDS
+- DIAPERS AND OTHER BABY NEEDS

 - 8. EXTRA CLOTHING, SHOES, EYEGLASSES ETC

-- 9. BOOKS, PLAYING CARDS, QUIET GAMES AND TOYS FOR SMALL CHILDREN
+- BOOKS, PLAYING CARDS, QUIET GAMES AND TOYS FOR SMALL CHILDREN

 - 10. AT LEAST THREE (3) DAYS SUPPLY OF WATER AND FOOD

 - Register each member of your family/group as soon as you enter the Shelter.

 - If conflicts arise between shelter occupants, the shelter manager will decide the course of action.

 - Remember keeping the shelter facility clean and sanitary is everyone's responsibility.